spikegrobstein/capistrano-mailgun/README.md

 ### mailgun_notify

 This task is defined strictly for convenience in defining Capistrano hooks and for sending a notification from the commandline.
+All it does is run `mailgun.notify_of_deploy` on your local machine.

-Normally, you'd want to have an after-deploy hook defined as follows:
+Normally, you'd want to have an after-hook on `deploy` defined as follows:

     after :deploy, 'mailgun_notify'

 ## Function API

-`Capistrano::Mailgun` has a couple of methods to enable you to send emails easily.
+`Capistrano::Mailgun` has a couple of functions to simplify some common tasks.
 The following are the functions:

 ### mailgun.build_recipients( recipients, default_domain=nil )